zestia/ember-simple-infinite-scroller/README.md

   </tr>
   <tr>
     <td>setElement</td>
-    <td>Sets the element for which to monitor the scroll position of</td>
+    <td>A modifier for setting the element for which to monitor the scroll position of</td>
   </tr>
   <tr>
     <td>isLoading</td>